"What do you do when your hands are

-He let a few minutes tick by but no sudden onslaught of emotion assailed him.
-He was almost disappointed by that.
+He let a few minutes tick by, but no sudden onslaught of emotion assailed him.
+He was almost disappointed.
 There were no answers here, no memories.
 Just a marker for people he had never known, even if he should have known them, in a better world.
 He thought about what Scott had told him after Dumbledore had been killed, how the dead didn't miss the living and grief was a sadness for the self.
 James and Lily Potter were long buried, and Harry was the one who had been left to suffer.
 He could try to miss what he'd never had, but that was pointless and at least partially impossible.

 He'd spent more than enough time feeling sorry for himself as it was.

 She hesitated.
 "I found something else you might want to see," she said.

 She led him past a few more graves until she stopped and pointed at one carved from granite.
 From the angle of his view he couldn't read all of it, but the name 'Dumbledore' immediately caught his eye.